COVID-19 Recession - No Sign Of A Recovery; The iM-Weekly Unemployment Monitor: Update 6/25/2020

 - The insured unemployed rate (IUR) is the percentage of insured unemployed persons (not seasonally adjusted) of the labor force.
 (The number of insured unemployed is published every Thursday, looking back 2 weeks in the DOL's weekly Unemployment Insurance Weekly Claims report.
 The labor force is published monthly by the BLS with the Employment Situation Summary.)

 - The unemployed persons claiming rate (PCR) is the percentage of persons of the labor force claiming UI benefits in all programs, including the insured unemployed.
-(The total number of persons claiming benefit is published weekly looking three weeks back.)
+(The total number of persons claiming benefit is published weekly looking 3 weeks back.)

 - The spread UER-IUR, historically at 2.6% (2019 average)